ms-iot/azure-client-tools/docs/device-agent/walk-through-scenarios/prebuilt-remote-set-time-zone.md

     }
     </pre>
 5. Click `Save`.
-6. Verify the close has changed on the device.
+6. Verify the clock has changed on the device.
-7. Replace the previous json snippet with the following:
+7. Change time zone back (for example, to Pacific) by replacing the previous json snippet with the following:
     <pre>
     "desired": {
           "timeInfo": {
                 "__meta": {
-                  "deploymentStatus": "succeeded",
-                  "deploymentId": "time_info_v1",
+                    "deploymentId": "time_info_v2",
-                  "time": "<ignore>"
+                    "serviceInterfaceVersion": "1.0.0"
                 },
                "ntpServer": "time.windows.com",
                "dynamicDaylightTimeDisabled": false,